-Usually when you experience the signs of job burnout, it's time to slow down or find a different job.
-But when the job you're burning out at is parenting, you don't have the option to quit.
-Spreading yourself too thin won't just affect you, but your kids, too.
+When you start to burn out at a job, it's time to slow down or find a different one.
+But when the job you're burning out at is parenting, quitting isn’t an option.
+It can be difficult to balance work, social, and family aspects of your life, and spreading yourself too thin won't affect just you, but your kids, too.

 Why do parents burn out?